 If you’re self-catering, look out for Netto, Fakta or Aldi supermarkets for discount groceries.
 Head to a bakery for a takeaway breakfast of Wienerbrød (aka Danish pastries).
 There are lots of different varieties available, including Spandauer (circular flaky pastry with custard or jam in the middle) and Ondagssnegle (cinnamon ‘snails’).
 For a quick snack there are plenty of stalls selling hotdogs topped with crunchy onions, or for something a bit more traditionally Danish grab a Smørrebrød, an open sandwich that’s piled high with fillings.
 Steer clear of touristy Nyhavn and head to studenty areas like Nørrebro or Vesterbro for lower-priced restaurants and cafés.

-On Papirøen (Paper Island), Copenhagen Street Food has lots of international street food stalls – from Brazilian BBQ to English pancakes – as well as bars and coffee stalls.
-Prices vary from 50–75 DKK.
-The food stalls are open from 11am to 9pm and the bars from 10am to 10pm (midnight on weekends).
+On Refshaleøen island, Reffen has lots of international street food stalls – from Mexican blue corn tacos to Gambian stews – as well as bars and coffee stalls.
+The food stalls are open from 11am to 9pm and the bars from 10am to 10pm (closed December–March) and you can get there by boat or bike from Nyhavn.
 There’s also the weekly Kødbyens Mad & Marked food market in the city’s Meatpacking District which is open from 10am–6pm on Saturdays and Sundays.

 If you want a drink by the canals in Nyhavn, the bars can be expensive but you can buy takeaway drinks from a supermarket and sit along the water’s edge with the same views.
 Or check out this list of Copenhagen bars which have two-for-one happy hours on cocktails.